osome-iu/simsom_removal/README.md

 ## 2. Plot results from the paper
 Run the notebooks in `experiments/figures` to visualize the experiment results in the paper

+The results in the paper are based on averages across 10+ simulation runs.
+For step 3 below, the shell script is configured so that it runs one simulation for each set of experiment.

+To run many simulations, change the `NO_RUNS` variable in the `workflow/rules/run_experiment.sh`.
+However, since running multiple simulations takes a lot of time, we suggest running many of them at once.
+See this [workflow/rules/run_exps.smk](https://github.com/osome-iu/simsom_removal/blob/main/workflow/rules/run_exps.smk) for an inspiration on how to do this using a workflow manager, [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+Also note that saving all message information as a gzip compressed file takes about 20-500 megabytes per run.

 ## 3. Reproduce results from scratch